-SOUTH BEND, Ind. -- ABC57 has learned about three different properties raided by the FBI in connection to an investigation into the South Bend Housing Authority.
+SOUTH BEND, Ind. -- Three different properties were raided by the FBI in connection with an investigation into the South Bend Housing Authority Wednesday morning.

-The executive director of the Housing Authority told ABC57 News that she was not sure what was going on.
+The executive director of the Housing Authority said she was not sure what was going on.

-It's unclear if Archie Robinson and executive director Tonya Robinson are related.
+It's unclear if Archie and executive director Tonya Robinson are related.

 A spokesperson for Mayor Pete Buttigieg sent the following statement: